Where does too much website traffic come from?

 1. Seasonal shopping days drive you over your peak

 You’ve got a good handle on how much traffic flew through your homepage and your checkout system last year, but can you guarantee it’s going to be the same this year?
-Unfortunately, so many businesses underestimate what another year can do to grow their traffic and how much more popular online trading becomes over each year that sails by.
+Unfortunately, so many businesses underestimate what another year can do to grow their traffic and how much more popular online trading becomes over each year that sails by, and their websites crash.

-All it takes is one deal to make the headlines or a single must-have product to drive your figures over your limit.
+All it takes is one deal or special event to make the headlines or a single must-have product to drive your figures over your limiting factors, resulting in a crashed website when your product drops.
 Black Friday, Christmas promotions, January Sales—have you really catered for every eventuality?

 2. Unexpected traffic spikes

 One of the biggest issues coming out of the unknown is receiving unexpected mainstream press coverage or a viral push from an unforeseen source.
-Without a chance to plan for your product featuring on a TV show, being worn by a superstar or highly praised by a social media influencer, the subsequent traffic they deliver can shut your website down before you’ve had a chance to react to the news.
+Without a chance to plan for your product featuring on a TV show, being worn by a superstar or highly praised by a social media influencer, the subsequent traffic overload from the unexpected traffic spike they deliver can shut your website down before you’ve had a chance to react to the news.

 3. Marketing campaigns that go far better than you expect

-Okay, so your monthly emails and social media advertising bring roughly the same amount of visits and sales each month.
+Okay, so your monthly emails and social media channels or online advertising bring roughly the same amount of visits and sales each month.
 But what about that stroke of genius coming from your marketing department that hits hundreds of brand new markets and new leads?

 If you've failed to prepare for a high-volume day of traffic, you won’t just lose the sales from that day when your site crashes, but all the return and repeat business when your brand’s customer confidence hits zero for all those new would-have-been customers.